Travel TipsTravel TipsTravel TipsTravel Tips

 In Summary

-To avoid unexpected fees when traveling to Mexico for corporate meetings or incentive trips, limit yourself to one portable computing device per traveler.
+To avoid unexpected fees when traveling to Mexico for corporate meetings or incentive trips, limit yourself to one portable computing device per traveler, except when traveling to Cancun, where these rules no longer apply.
+For other destinations, if you need to bring additional equipment, be aware that you may incur extra costs at customs.

 By following these guidelines, you can ensure a smoother arrival process in Mexico’s most popular business and vacation destinations.
 Let AllFly handle the logistics while you focus on your meetings and incentive trips!